 It is important that you choose the CC BY 4.0 version of the Creative Commons license when you sign the publishing agreement offered by the publisher.
 The Library Open Access team may refuse the request for Open Access if a more restrictive licence is selected.

 This workflow only applies to hybrid (subscription) journals.
-If you are publishing in a fully Open Access (Gold) journal with this publisher, you will still need to complete the University of Reading Open Access funding form at the submission stage.
+If you are publishing in a fully Open Access (Gold) journal with this publisher, you must complete the University of Reading Open Access funding form before you submit.
+Only UKRI-funded authors will have the APC covered by the Library.

 You must be publishing in a fully Open Access (Gold) or subscription (hybrid) journal that offers Open Access.
 Primary research and review articles are included in the deal.
 Full lists of the Open Access and subscription (hybrid) journals included in the deal are given on the publisher webpage (see link below).